vuejs/vue-loader/docs/en/workflow/production.md

         warnings: false
       }
     }),
-    // Webpack 1 only - optimize module ids by occurrence count new webpack.optimize.OccurrenceOrderPlugin()
+    // webpack 1 only - optimize module ids by occurrence count new webpack.optimize.OccurrenceOrderPlugin()
   ]
 }